When a guy shares sensitive information with you, consider what the effects of your response might be.

 Have sex without stigma

 - There’s enough stigma out there.
-HIV transmission is extremely unlikely when a guy who has HIV has an undetectable viral load Even if a guy doesn’t have an undetectable viral load, condoms and PrEP are both also highly effective at preventing HIV transmission.
+Guys who have an undetectable viral load can’t transmit HIV to their partners.
+Even if a guy doesn’t have an undetectable viral load, condoms and PrEP are both also highly effective at preventing HIV transmission.

 - You don’t have to do anything you don’t want to do.
-But it’s worth asking yourself how you can reduce stigma.
+But it’s worth asking yourself how you can reduce stigma, and if you understand all the science.

 Make it all about yourself

-- He wants you to know something about him and he’s taken a risk to tell you about it.
+- He wants you to know something about him and he’s putting trust in you.

 - Talking over him, acting as though you’re a victim, or acting overly dramatic makes it seem like you don’t value his experience